Innocent man jailed for 17 years

 The Government’s Stance was “Tough Luck”

 The UK government has faced criticism for its response to the outcry over these deductions.
-Their stance is, “We know the old policy was flawed.
-But, we won’t apply the change retroactively.”
+Their stance is, “We know the old policy was flawed but however, we won’t apply the change retroactively.”
 This means a cold “tough luck” for those whose pay was cut.

 Paymaster General Nick Thomas-Symonds defended this decision.
 He said it’s “standard practice” not to apply policy changes retroactively.

 However, this explanation rings hollow for victims and their advocates.
-Miscarriages of justice are unique.
-They rob individuals of years due to systemic errors.
+Miscarriages of justice are unique and rob individuals of years due to systemic errors.
 We must take a more compassionate and flexible approach.
 The government’s strict adherence to procedures seems callous.
 It dismisses the deep suffering these individuals have endured.

 People Are Speaking Out

 Politicians, lawyers, and people who fight for fairness all think this decision is bad.
 They say it’s unfair and mean.
-Paul Blackburn, who was put in jail for something he didn’t do, had £100,000 taken away from him.
-He feels like he’s being punished again, even though he did nothing wrong.
+Paul Blackburn, who was put in jail for something he didn’t do, had £100,000 taken away from him but rather, it feels like he’s being punished again, even though he did nothing wrong.
 Everyone thinks this is unfair to people who have already suffered a lot.

 The Bigger Problem arises Getting Compensation is Hard

 You might be surprised.
-Most wrongly convicted people get no compensation.
-The rules are super strict.
-You have to find brand new evidence that proves, without a doubt, that you’re innocent.
+Most wrongly convicted people get no compensation, the rules are super strict and you have to find brand new evidence that proves, without a doubt, that you’re innocent.
 And even if you do get compensation, there’s a limit on how much you can get.
 The maximum is £1 million, and that hasn’t gone up in years, even with prices going up everywhere else!

 What Can We Do?